 The landlord has a legal responsibility to ensure that electrical safety standards are maintained.
 This includes a duty of care to ensure all reasonable steps and precautions are taken to prevent personal injury to tenants, or damage to their property.
 The Electrical Safety Council recommends that full testing is carried out every five years or when the tenancy changes.
 On the other hand, tenants are responsible for the safety of any electrical appliances they buy or install.

 The ‘duty holder’ has a responsibility to manage asbestos under the Control of Asbestos Regulations 2012.
 Under an FRI lease this will usually be the tenant, but if the duties are not clearly defined in the lease it will be the person who has the most control over the building.
 Buildings constructed after 2000 should not contain asbestos, but anything constructed before that must include asbestos in any risk assessments before building work is carried out.

 Fixtures and fittings belonging to the landlord need to be safe to use, correctly installed and maintained by them.
 However, tenants are responsible for the safety of and maintaining any fixtures and fittings they install.
 This should be clear in the lease.

-Responsibility for air conditioning, heating or refrigeration systems rests whoever has control over the technical functioning of the equipment.
+Responsibility for air conditioning, heating or refrigeration systems rests with whoever has control over the technical functioning of the equipment.
 This is usually the tenant.
 However, the landlord may retain responsibility for these if they retain some day-to-day responsibilities for running the site.